 The next important thing to do is to infuse the decarboxylated cannabis into butter.
 First, the butter needs to be melted.

 - Add a cup of water and butter into the saucepan and allow it to simmer over very low heat on the slow cooker until the butter melts completely.
 The water keeps the butter from burning.
 Stir the mixture intermittently to avoid burning the butter.

 - Add the decarboxylated cannabis into the saucepan and let it simmer on low heat for about 3-4 hours.
 Use a thermometer to ensure the temperature does not exceed 180°F.

 - Stir the content of the pan every 30 minutes to ensure an even spread of heat.

 Step 3: Straining and Storing the Pot Butter

 After heating for 3-4 hours, turn off the heat and let the cannabutter cool for another 30 minutes.
 Strain the cannabutter with cheesecloth into a container, preferably the mason jar.

 Set a funnel on top of the mason jar and line it with cheesecloth.
 Now pour the cooled butter over the cheesecloth and funnel.
 Avoid squeezing the cheesecloth too hard to prevent bad-tasting plant materials from seeping through into the butter below.

-For a chance to get a front-row seat to see the developing trends and opportunities in the cannabis industry today, you can enroll for professional certifications in a cannabis course at the Cannabis Training University.
-The program is entirely online.
+Our Master of Cannabis certification program is entirely online and offers the best value out of any other cannabis college.
 Whether you want to learn how to cook with cannabis or launch your cannabis career or grow for personal use, you can gain the skills you need to get started at Cannabis Training University.